skops-dev/skops/skops/card/default_template.md

 ## Evaluation Results

-Below are the evaluation results.
+You can find the details about evaluation process and the evaluation results.

+{{ eval_methods }}

 {{ eval_results | default("[More Information Needed]", true)}}